samzh72/httpunit/README.md

 | path     | yes      | default to '/'                                                                                          |
 | secure   | yes      | true to be used with HTTPS only                                                                         |
 | sameSite | yes      | 'strict' or 'lax'                                                                                       |

+No body in response, status code indicates result of the API call.
 ## Proxy APIs

 TBD